Friday evening, April 28, 2023

 About the Presenter

 Sophie de Mijolla-Mellor is a psychoanalyst and a philosopher.
-She likes the philosophy of Spinoza an couples that with the analytic theories of Freud and Piera Aulagnier.
+She follows the philosophy of Spinoza and couples that with the analytic theories of Freud and Piera Aulagnier.
 As a university professor, she has taught and conducted research at the Sorbonne in Paris for forty years.

-She has engaged in four fields of analytic research: First, she has studied the “pleasure of thought” how this is linked analytically with the concept of “sublimation.”
-She has proposed a definition of sublimation as a need of healthy ego functioning.
+She has engaged in four fields of analytic research: First, she has studied the “pleasure of thought” and how this is linked analytically with the concept of “sublimation.”
+She has written about how sublimation is a need of healthy ego functioning.

-Her second interest has concerned the need to know and the need to believe.
+Her second interest concerns the need to know and the need to believe.

 One of her first papers in 1980 was entitled “Vision and Enigma,” and owed much to Kurt Eissler’s book on Leonardo da Vinci, which she had just translated.